geetavin464/geetavin464.github.io/about.md

 permalink: /about/
 ---

-Blog of a minimalist.
-I prefer simplicity to complexity.
-This is a compilation of my notes on various topics in web development, architecture, programming etc.
+This is a collection of my notes and thoughts on various topics in web development, software development, work etc.